ryan-hays/core/misc/affinity_freshman.md

 # log into our remote machine
 # email maksym to get the key
 ssh -i P2_key.pem ubuntu@awsinstance.com
+cd maksym
+# every member of the group should have his or her folder
 # clone affinity core into your working directory
 ubuntu@ip-172-31-4-5:~/maksym$ git clone https://github.com/mitaffinity/core.git
 cd core